 Sony’s G Master lens system has several top-notch prime and zoom standard lenses on offer.
-Among them, there’s the upgraded FE 24-70mm f/2.8 GM II, the very recently introduced Sony FE 50mm F1.4 GM and the lens tested here, the FE 50mm f/1.2 G Master.
-This super-fast standard is one of our Best Sony E-Mount lenses of 2023 and you can read why it received this accolade here.
+Among them, there’s the upgraded FE 24-70mm f/2.8 GM II, the very recently introduced Sony FE 50mm F1.4 GM and the lens tested here, the Sony FE 50 mm f/1.2 G Master.
+This super-fast standard is one of our Best Sony E-Mount lenses.

 The FE 50mm f/1.2 G Master was introduced in 2021 at $1999/£2100 and current street prices are just about the same.
 Two years later and selling at the same price reflects well on this lens, but how does it perform and is it worth the serious investment?
 Continue reading for our verdict.